Connect Gravity Forms to Google Calendar using Uncanny Automator and get ahead of your event…

 - You can now trigger actions based on any form submission, whether or not the person who submits the form is signed in to your site.
 You can do this via the new “Everyone” recipe type.

-With the new credit system, you can get access to 1,000 free credits when you register for a free account.
-These credits give you a chance to automate up to 1,000 form submissions with otherwise-premium integrations.
+With the new app credit system, you can get access to 250 free app credits when you register for a free account.
+These app credits give you a chance to automate up to 250 form submissions with otherwise-app integrations.

-Once you use up your 1,000 free credits, you can either keep using the free version of the plugin without the premium integrations.
+Once you use up your 250 free app credits, you can either keep using the free version of the plugin without the app integrations.
 Or, you can purchase the premium version of Uncanny Automator to unlock unlimited usage to unlock unlimited usage of those app integrations

 In this post, we’ll quickly show you how the “Everyone” recipe type works.
 Then, we’ll share a bunch of use cases for how you can automate your forms and save time.